trokas/ai_primer/README.md

 - (2019.10.22) - intro to Perceptron and FCN's.
 Try to apply them for fashion MNIST.
 - (2019.10.29) - into to CNN's.
 Try to apply them for fashion MNIST.
 Final deadline for project dataset selection, make sure that you understand what needs to be accomplished.
 - There will be no lectures on 2019.11.05, 2019.11.12, 2019.11.19 and 2019.11.26.
 Work on you project on those weeks, contact me any time if you get stuck!
+- Till **2019.12.03** you must send **initial version of ipynb** with analysis and first models.
+Final presentation can be prepared later after corrections.

 ## Project guidelines